aurimontem/Mesa_Leuven_Convergence/README.md

 To change how MESA discretizes its mesh, we can do 3 things:

 1) We can tell it to increase or decrease the number of zones, e.g. take whatever it thinks the mesh should be and double the number of zones.
+This is controlled by setting `mesh_delta_coeff` which is `1` by default.
+A larger value increases the maximum "allowed deltas" and therefore decreases the number of grid points.
+A smaller value means more grid points with less delta (difference) between them.

-2) We can tell it to increase or decrease the tolerance for various physical targets: For example, perhaps MESA wants to have at most a change of $10\%$ in density from zone `i` to zone `i+1`, and perhaps we think that's not good enough; we can specify that we want only $1\%$ variations (Though, note that with this specific example you may end up with a TON of mesh points, because the density varies by tens of orders of magnitude between the core and the surface).
+2) We can tell it to increase or decrease the tolerance for various physical targets: For example, perhaps MESA wants to have at most a relative change of 50% in density from zone `i` to zone `i+1`, and perhaps we think that's not good enough; we can specify that we want only 10% variations (Though, note that in this specific example you may end up with a TON of mesh points, because the density varies by tens of orders of magnitude between the core and the surface).

 3)